htron-dev/you-space/README.md

 - Infinite uploads space of google
 - No need to migrate your videos from other platfort.
 - Easy to test using with your current content in other platforms
-- You can use your host instace to upload video that do not agree with polics of some other platform, but still is in the same place.
+- You can use your host instace to upload videos that do not agree with politics of the platform like videos not family-friendly, but still the users can see in the same place.

 ## Usefull links
  - [mind-map](https://whimsical.com/V5gXgaUtB6jYFbwKyUghtDl)